sosafacun/POOIFTS11-2/README.md

     - Save / Load data
     - Exit app

-### How to handle data and data files
+# Suggestions and personal goals

+## Implemented:
 - Every time data is being saved, it must save the info into the dictionary and then save it to the csv
 - The app must be able to convert from .csv to dict and from dict to .csv to achieve the feeling of a persistent database
 - Whenever the app starts, it must load the .csv file automatically.

-## Suggestions and personal goals
 - Cannot make appointments at the same time for the same employee.
 - Allow client, date or employee filtering.
 - Handle exceptions.
-- Use DateTime to handle schedules.
 - Ask the user to confirm an old or new appointment.
 Once confirmed, the system has to save that date to the .csv, and load it.
-- Whenever the user exits or cancels an operation, they have to confirm that there are unsaved changes that are going to be lost; as each time the main menu loads the .csv is read again to maintain data integrity.
-- Does it have to be Python?
+- Does it have to be Python? - Sadly, yes
-- Register the DOB of both clients and employees.
-    - Employees' DOB will be used to grant them a full-pay free day.
-    - Clients' DOB will be used to grant them a free haircut, available for the next 7 days (weekends included).
 - CRUD clients
 - CRUD employees
 - CRUD appointments